DiAReL: Reinforcement Learning with Disturbance Awareness for Robust Sim2Real Policy Transfer in Robot Control: EXPERIMENT SETUP

-For all the three representations, we used PPO (StableBaselines PyTorch implementation \cite{Raffin2021StableBaselines3}) in combination with a modified feature extractor.
-As shown in \Cref{fig:augmentaions}, the features are extracted using separate layers for the nominal and augmented parts of the observation vector.
-The network architecture of the augmented models represents mid-fusion to a shared layer followed by separate heads for the actor and critic.
-Hyperparameters of PPO with Generalized Advantage Estimation (GAE) \cite{schulman2018highdimensional} is reported in \Cref{table:hyperparameters_agent}.
-Inverse model is structured as Multi-Layer Perceptron (MLP) and trained with Mean Squared Error (MSE) as the loss function.
-Hyperparameters of the data-driven DOB model is reported in \Cref{table:hyperparameters_dob}.
+We used PPO (StableBaselines PyTorch implementation \cite{Raffin2021StableBaselines3}) with a modified feature extractor for all three representations.
+As shown in \Cref{fig:augmentations}, the features are extracted using separate layers for the nominal and augmented parts of the observation vector.
+The network architecture of the augmented models represents mid-fusion to a shared layer, followed by separate heads for the actor and critic.
+The hyperparameters of PPO with generalized advantage estimation (GAE) \cite{schulman2018highdimensional} (\Cref{table:hyperparameters_agent}) were first seeded from Henderson \textit{et al.} \cite{Henderson2018} and then tuned via Optuna on the nominal reaching and pushing tasks, with the final values fixed across all robust variants.
+The inverse model is structured as a multilayer perceptron (MLP) and trained with mean square error (MSE) as the loss function.
+DOB hyperparameters (\Cref{table:hyperparameters_dob}) were similarly initialized via Optuna‐derived defaults and refined locally on validation error.

-Our study involves the reach-and-balance task presented in \cite{Josifovski2022}, which involves a two-joint robot and a specific reachable target position.
-The agent learns the differential Inverse Kinematics (IK) of the two links to learn not only to reach the target location via the robot's end effector but also to maintain stability at the specified target until the end of the episode, which is crucial for real-world safety.
-The agent actions are:
+Experiment 1 (\textit{reaching}): The experiment involves a reach-and-balance task similar to \cite{Josifovski2022}.
+The agent learns the differential inverse kinematics (IK) of the two controlled links to learn to reach the target location via the robot's end effector and maintain stability at the specified target until the end of the episode, which is crucial for real-world safety.
+The agent actions are

-where $\dot {q_i}^{\prime} \in [-1,+1]; \forall i$ are the commanded continuous joint velocities in normalized quantities.
-The observation coming from the nominal environment is the vector:
+where $\dot {q_i}^{\prime} \in [-1,+1]; \forall i$ are the commanded continuous joint velocities in normalized quantities and have correspondence with the system input $u$.
+The system output $y$ matches the observation coming from the nominal environment and is